Skip to content

 Current projects

-• Diversity of the Klebsiella oxytoca complex and its bacteriophages.
+• Diversity of the Klebsiella oxytoca complex, its metabolites, breakdown products and bacteriophages.

 • Genomic diversity of Collinsella aerofaciens and other Coriobacteriia.